mvc1009/DNSLookuper/README.md

 DNSLookuper uses `dnspython`.

-It is also provided a python script `comparer.py` which determines which subdomain is part of the scope in the assessment.
-Useful when the scope is limited to X IPs.
+It is also implemented a **comparer** that find out which subdomains or domains are part of the scope in the assessment.
+Useful when the scope is limited to some IPs.

 <p align="center">
 <img src="https://media.giphy.com/media/Zdl1PYZw4kz1dSuP61/giphy.gif">